gbdavidx/room-assistant/docs/guide/installation.md

 :::

+MISSING INFORMATION, where do you do the CONFIGS?!?!?!?

 ### Making it a service

 To make sure room-assistant always runs on your machine you can create a system service for it.
 Create the file `/etc/systemd/system/room-assistant.service` similar to the following example: